owncloud/ios-app/ownCloud/Bookmarks/Account Setup and Authentication.md

 ### Perform OpenID Connect Discovery

-The SDK first checks, if OpenID Connect is an allowed Authentication Method (which is the case if `connection.allowed-authentication-methods` contains `com.owncloud.openid-connect`) - which it is by default.
+The SDK only performs this step, if OpenID Connect is an allowed Authentication Method (which is the case if `connection.allowed-authentication-methods` contains `com.owncloud.openid-connect` (default)).
 If it is not allowed, this step is skipped.

 During [OpenID Connect Discovery](https://doc.owncloud.com/ocis/next/deployment/services/s-list/webfinger.html#openid-connect-discovery), a `GET` request is sent to `$serverURL/.well-known/webfinger?resource=$serverURL`.